Back Liposuction Sydney

 Dr Mark Kohout’s Sydney clinic offers professional support throughout the decision-making process, enabling patients to take an informed, measured approach to their care.
 Clear communication, realistic expectations, and ongoing care are central to every patient interaction.

-Dr. Mark Kohout is a highly qualified specialist plastic and reconstructive surgeon with over 25 years of experience, based in central Sydney.
+Dr. Mark Kohout (MED0001133000) is a fully qualified specialist plastic and reconstructive surgeon with over 25 years of experience, based in central Sydney.

 Trained in Great Britain, Australia, and the U.S., he co-founded Australia Plastic Surgery.
-Specializing in breast, genital, and male breast surgeries, he is a certified member of the Australian Society of Plastic Surgeons (ASPS) and the Royal Australian College of Surgeons (RACS).
+Specialising in breast, genital, and male breast surgeries, he is a certified member of the Australian Society of Plastic Surgeons (ASPS) and the Royal Australian College of Surgeons (RACS).

 Dr. Kohout has appeared in media like The Biggest Loser and has published several articles in his field.